dkfz-unite/unite-analysis/Docs/api-analysis-scell.md

 # Single Cell RNA Dataset Creation Analysis
 This analysis uses available data to create a single cell RNA dataset for one or many combined samples.
-Analysis data is processed by the [single cell analysis service](https://github.com/dkfz-unite/unite-analysis-sc).
+Analysis data is processed by the [SCELL analysis service](https://github.com/dkfz-unite/unite-analysis-sc).

 ## Model